Heterogeneous Information Network-based Interest Composition with Graph Neural Network for Recommendation

-\paragraph{Impact of embedding dimension $d$:} Embedding dimension plays a vital role in its expression ability.
-Too low embedding dimension may be weak in representing the complex features, while too high embedding dimension will bring noise as well as unnecessary computation cost.
-Thus, the selection of embedding dimension has a great impact on the recommendation effect.
+The embedding dimension plays a vital role in its expression ability.
+An embedding dimension that is too low may be weak in representing complex features, while an embedding that is too high will introduce noise as well as unnecessary computational costs.
+Thus, the selection of the embedding dimension has a great impact on the recommendation effect.
 We test the impact of different embedding dimensions ranging from 2 to 256 on the recommendation performance.
-The results are shown as Figure \ref{dimension}.
-It is obvious that a too low or too high dimension has a negative influence on the recommendation.
-Moreover, the high dimension brings huge computation expense.
-The training time of our model increases almost three times when $d$ goes from 2 to 256.
-Therefore, a suitable embedding dimension can not only contribute well to the model effect but also save the computation resources.
+The results are shown in Figure \ref{dimension}.
+It is obvious that a dimension that is too low or too high has a negative influence on the recommendation.
+Moreover, the high dimensionality brings huge computation expense.
+The training time of our model increases almost three times when the dimension increase from 2 to 256.
+Therefore, a suitable embedding dimension can not only contribute well to the model effect but also save computational resources.